janKaje/Languages-of-the-Book-of-Mormon/README.md

 ### Hebrew
 The Church of Jesus Christ of Latter-day Saints has not translated the Book of Mormon into Hebrew.
 The only Hebrew translation is printed by the Independent Restoration Branch and not available online.

-### Esperanto
+## Other Issues
-An online third-party translation into Esperanto is available for [download](https://poresperantamormonaro.weebly.com/uploads/8/2/9/5/8295099/la_libro_de_mormono_mobile.pdf) online.
+The Church's Welsh translation follows the pre-1879 revision chapter and verse breaks, so much of `cym.json` is quite useless and adds lots of bulk to the file, and the rest of it follows a format most modern members of the Church are quite unfamiliar with.

-If you're interested in contributing by adding one of these other languages, or providing additional formats for the text, I would love to hear from you.
+If you're interested in contributing, I would love to hear from you!
+Open an issue or pull request or send me a message on Discord (@jankaje).